-Have your say on new minerals licence applications
+Have your say on new licence applications

 An applicant for a licence must advertise that the application is open for public comment in accordance with the Advertising Guideline.
 The advertisement contains information about the proposed work, along with details on how members of the public can comment on the application.
 This information should also be available on the individual’s or entity’ website.